What Is Positioning In Marketing?

 • Apple

 Apple exemplifies a robust marketing positioning strategy.
-Through beautifully-designed and innovative products, the company creates a unique and unparalleled experience for consumers.
-Their branding message emphasizes qualities in their customers that align with their products – imaginative, innovative, and creative.
+The company creates a unique and unparalleled consumer experience through beautifully designed and innovative products.
+Their branding emphasizes qualities in their customers that align with their products – imaginative, innovative, and creative.

-Apple prioritizes product value and customer connections over pricing, establishing a strong and loyal customer base.
-Similar to Tesla, Apple focuses on the quality and distinctiveness of its offerings to differentiate itself and maintain a prominent market position.
+Apple prioritizes product value and customer connections over pricing, establishing a solid and loyal customer base.
+Like Tesla, Apple focuses on the quality and distinctiveness of its offerings to differentiate itself and maintain a prominent market position.

 Summary

 No brand’s position in the market is fixed.
 Customers’ requirements and expectations constantly change according to new trends.
-You cannot just execute your plans once and expect to grab a fixed advantageous position in the market for the rest of your marketing journey.
+You must do more than execute your plans once and expect to grab a fixed advantageous position in the market for the rest of your marketing journey.

-Hence, you always need to understand your customers’ needs and your competitors’ strengths, and weaknesses, take on new trends, and upgrade your plans according to different situations.
+Hence, you must always understand your customers’ needs and competitors’ strengths and weaknesses, take on new trends, and upgrade your plans according to different situations.

 Leave a Reply